kirill-markin/repo-to-text/README.md

 # Repository to Text Conversion: repo-to-text command

-`repo-to-text` is an open-source project that converts the structure and contents of a directory (repository) into a single text file.
-By executing a simple command in the terminal, this tool generates a text representation of the directory, including the output of the `tree` command and the contents of each file, formatted for easy reading and sharing.
-This can be very useful for development and debugging with LLM.
+`repo-to-text` converts a directory's structure and contents into a single text file.
+Run it from the terminal to generate a formatted text representation that includes the directory tree and file contents.
+This makes it easy to share code with LLMs for development and debugging.

 ## Example of Repository to Text Conversion